tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 x = 2
 ```

 and we *never* close explicit braces ourselves.
-This we have an unmatched `{`
+We have an unmatched `{`
 by the time we're at the end of the file, and that's an error.

 Whenever we see an implicit layout, we generate the necessary closing `}`,
 and then remove that layout from the stack.

-Another helper we have here is `startsLayout`:
+Another helper we'll need is `startsLayout`:

 ```haskell
     startsLayout :: Token -> Bool